OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 Octopus can discover Azure Web App targets as part of your deployment using tags on your resource.
 To discover targets use the following steps.

-- Add an Azure account variable **Octopus.Azure.Account** to your project.
+- Add an Azure account variable named **Octopus.Azure.Account** to your project.
 - Add tags to your Azure Web App so that Octopus can match it to your deployment step and environment.
 - Add a "Deploy an Azure App Service" or "Deploy an Azure Web App (Web Deploy)" step to your deployment process.
-The target role on the step will be used along with the environment being deployed to, to discover Azure Web App targets and then deploy to them.
+During deployment, the target role on the step will be used along with the environment being deployed to, to discover Azure Web App targets to deploy to.

 See [cloud target discovery](/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md) for more information.